Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 <h4>Complete Guide to create and publish your own blog in Class of 2020</h4>

-Pre-requisite: None, but if you know what is git and what github is, then you can skip a lot of this post.
+Pre-requisite: None, but if you know what git is and what the heck github is, then you can skip a lot of this post.

 Estimated Time : 10 minutes.